Expat British cyclist 'beaten' by Basel police

 The slightly built architect — he weighs around 60 kilograms — lost part of a tooth during the arrest.

 “It could have been the impact of the fall or when they handcuffed me,” CH said.

 CH denied the reported contention of police that he was resisting arrest and that he was injured when he fell from his bike.

 “From the time I was pepper-sprayed I did not do anything to get away,” he said.

-Other officers confiscated Hui’s bicycle and as he was driven to the hospital the men who beat him up played “loud heavy metal music”.
+Other officers confiscated CH’s bicycle and as he was driven to the hospital the men who beat him up played “loud heavy metal music”.

-When they arrived at the hospital, Hui said he was denied the right to make a telephone call.
+When they arrived at the hospital, CH said he was denied the right to make a telephone call.

 All but one of the officers involved removed the name tabs fastened to their uniforms with velcro, he added.

 CH has lived in Basel for seven years and said he likes the city.

 But he is disappointed by the way police acted.